África Brasil: Lyrics

 "Xica da Silva" is described by Leaver as a "samba-funk hybrid".
-Resembling a theme of négritude, The song references the historical figure Francisca da Silva de Oliveira, a formerly enslaved Black woman who gained social standing in 18th-century Minas Gerais.
-The instrumentation, particularly the atabaques, evokes a sound associated with Brazil's colonial past.
+Broaching a theme of négritude, the song references the historical figure Francisca da Silva de Oliveira, a formerly enslaved Black woman who gained social standing in 18th-century Minas Gerais.
+Kamille Viola associates the use of atabaques with musical traditions rooted in Brazil's colonial period.
 "A História de Jorge" is a track that takes the form of a fable, delivered more as spoken word with a refrain than traditional singing.
 The lyrics include a self-referential element, with the narrator—named Jorge—appearing as a friend who brings a star to a boy in the story, positioning himself as the hero.
 The composition blends humor with imaginative storytelling to depict an everyday scene with a touch of fantasy.
 "Camisa 10 da Gávea" reflects Ben's deep passion for football and his favorite team, Flamengo.
 The song was inspired by a memorable match at Maracanã Stadium on 7 March 1976, when Zico scored four goals against Fluminense.
 After the game, Ben entered the changing room singing about the player's achievement.
 In the lyrics, he references Zico's nickname, "Galinho de Quintino", celebrating the athlete's role and blending football with musical expression.

-The track "Cavaleiro do Cavalo Imaculado" offers a reinterpretation of the figure of Saint George from a perspective connected to Black identity, highlighting elements of African origin beyond the traditional association with the Ogum from Candomblé.
+The track "Cavaleiro do Cavalo Imaculado" portrays Saint George as an Africanized figure beyond his traditional syncretism with Ogum, using titles linked to Afro-Brazilian religious symbolism and African identity, alongside medieval imagery.
 In the lyrics, Jorge Ben attributes titles to the character such as "Lion of the Empire", "Minister of Zambi on Earth" — with Zambi being a deity in Angolan Candomblé — and "Prince of all Africa". "África Brasil (Zumbi)" is a new version of the song originally released as "Zumbi" on A Tábua de Esmeralda.
-His voice blends with the instrumentation, pushing the song toward rock and away from traditional MPB structures.
+Ben's voice blends with the instrumentation, pushing the song toward rock and away from traditional MPB structures.
 Lyrically, it invokes the legacy of the Afro-Brazilian resistance leader Zumbi to question Brazil's myth of racial democracy.
 Ben seems to summon the various peoples brought to Brazil through the Atlantic slave trade: "Angola, Congo, Benguela, Monjolo, Cabinda, Mina, Quiloa, Rebolo".
 These place names, from where enslaved Africans were taken to Brazil, carried a different meaning during the colonial period—they referred not only to the regions but also to the individuals or their ancestry.